OhioBWC - Basics: (Policy library) - File

 1. Number of employees affected by the intervention versus reported payroll.

 An employer claims there are ten full time employees affected by the intervention.
-On the employer’s most recent payroll report, the payroll is $100,000 for the policy year.
+The employer’s most recent payroll report shows a total of $100,000 in payroll for the policy year.

-Response: Ten full time employees would not have earnings this low even at minimum wage.
-In this situation, the grant will not be considered.
+Response: Ten full time employees would not have earnings this low, even at minimum wage.
+In this situation, the grant will be denied.

 2. Multiple grant applications.

 An employer has received a SIG in the amount of $20,000 to purchase a dust collection vacuum system.
-Eleven (11) months later, it submits another application for a conveyor system in the amount of $13,000.
+Eleven (11) months later, the employer submits another application for a conveyor system in the amount of $13,000.

 Response: This is acceptable.
-A single policy number can have multiple SIGs if the total of all grants does not exceed $40,000 during its eligibility cycle.
+A single policy number can receive multiple SIGs if the total of all grants does not exceed $40,000 during the eligibility cycle.
 Once the eligibility cycle ends, the employer is eligible for $40,000 once again in a new eligibility cycle.

 3. Testing equipment prior to purchase.